C-Claus/C-Claus/_pages/professional_projects.md

         xml_file.writelines(xml_data)
 ```

 Writing the XML file header.
+Please manually check if the XML declaration includes the corresponding bimcollabzoom version on your system.

 ```
 def get_building_storey_and_spaces_zone():